dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/image-source-adapter.md

 **Parameters**

-`imageId`: The imageId of image you want to check the availability.
+`[in] imageId`: The imageId of image you want to check the availability.

 **Return Value**